Do you know what automated bookkeeping is or how it benefits accounting firms?

 How can I use automated bookkeeping at my firm?

-There are lots of manual tasks that accountants can easily automate.
-The bookkeeping process is full of them!
+There are lots of manual tasks that accountants can easily automate to improve firm efficiency and increase bandwidth.
+The bookkeeping process is full of these sorts of opportunities!
 Here are just a few examples.

-The traditional method for tracking expenses can take a lot of time—especially if you let it wait until the end of each month!
+The traditional method for tracking expenses can take a lot of time — especially if you let it wait until the end of each month!
 But expense management is a great area for machine learning (ML) to help lighten the load.
 Expenses can be scanned in receipt form, and then machine learning technology pulls relevant information, compares it to the transactions from your bank/credit card feeds, and enters it into the accounting software.
 The ML tech learns from your data (and how you organize it) and applies logic to similar expenses, removing the manual process of a human reviewing each receipt and categorizing it appropriately.
-Automation lets you forget about
+And just like that, automation tackles one tedious process and gives you some time back in the day!

 Ask anyone: running payroll is practically its own business.
 There's no point in using up your own staff's time to get payroll done.
 Instead, you can use automated bookkeeping services to automatically calculate wages and manage deductions.